PT / YT / LP Cheatsheet

 • 1 YT lets you receive the yield of 1 unit of the original asset until the maturity date, claimable in real-time.

-• YT is similar to in traditional finance.
+• YT is similar to detached coupons of bonds in traditional finance.

 Perhaps the most important takeaway about PT & YT: